 We have limited funds to support our operations.
-Our continuation as a going concern subsequent to June 30, 2010 is dependent on our ability to obtain additional financing to fund the continued operation of our business model for a long enough period to achieve profitable operations.
-As of June 30, 2009, with our current cash and cash equivalents position, we have forecasted and anticipate having adequate resources in order to execute a portion of our operating plan through the second quarter of 2010, which would include completing the Phase 3 clinical trial currently in progress.
+We have prepared our condensed consolidated financial statements in this Form 10-Q on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+Our continuation as a going concern subsequent to the fourth quarter of 2010 is dependent on our ability to obtain additional financing to fund the continued operation of our business model for a long enough period to achieve profitable operations.
+As of March 31, 2010, with our current cash and cash equivalents position and the \$1 million received from the issuance of the Note, we have forecasted and anticipate having adequate resources in order to execute a portion of our operating plan into the fourth quarter of 2010, which would include the final payments for the Phase 3 clinical trial completed in 2009 and general and administrative expenses.
 However, in order to execute the second Phase 3 clinical trial of Ketotransdel® which is currently required by the FDA to obtain final regulatory approval for Ketotransdel we would need to raise additional funds.
 We intend to seek additional financing to fund the second Phase 3 clinical trial as well as to continue our cosmetic/cosmeceutical program and to explore co-development opportunities.
 If adequate financing is not available, we will not be able to conduct the second Phase 3 trial.

 We may be required to pursue sources of additional capital to fund our operations through various means, including equity or debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
 Future financings through equity investments are likely to be dilutive to existing stockholders.
 Also, the terms of securities we may issue in future capital transactions may be more favorable for our new investors.
 Newly issued securities may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have additional dilutive effects.
 In addition, if we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Further, we may incur substantial costs in pursuing future capital and/or financing, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
-We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which will adversely impact our financial results.
+We may also be required to recognize noncash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which will adversely impact our financial results.